Would you like to make 2021 a successful year for your projects? I’m sure you do. Especially as 2020 wasn’t exactly a stellar year for any of us.

 Consistently do the basics of your job well and you will stand out from the majority of your peers.

-I think 2019 will continue to focus on business success metrics and less about scope, schedule and budget, but I see 2019 being a year of tools, tools, and more tools.
 With the likes of PowerBI and Tableau taking off around dashboard and reporting, I think our executives and leadership are going to want to see more project data real time.

 I suspect that we may be faced with increasing political turbulence, which may have a significant impact on your organisation or the projects that you are running.